Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 This guide is for anyone who needs to budget for eLearning and wants to walk into a vendor conversation knowing what to ask.
 We'll cover what drives the cost, what the price ranges actually look like, where the hidden costs hide, and how to match your budget to what the training needs to accomplish.

-What drives the cost of eLearning development?
+What drives eLearning development costs?

 Most of the variation comes down to four things: how interactive the course is, how much content you're starting with, how many people review it, and what technical boxes it has to check.
 Other factors (voiceover, custom illustration, animation, custom assessments) add cost too, but they all layer on top of those four fundamentals.
 If you can name which of them apply to your project, you can usually predict the quote within a narrow range before a vendor even writes one.